 A major highlight of Paros is the postcard-worthy old town with its whitewashed buildings, dark blue doors, and window sills, and columned archways.

-Even with the throngs of tourist, the old city retains a lot of authenticity and charm.
-This is the place to wander the stony streets, shop for local trinkets, sip some Greek coffee while reading in a cafe, or have a mini photo shoot with the family.
+Even with the throngs of tourists, the old city retains a lot of authenticity and charm.
+This is the place to wander the stony streets, shop for local trinkets, sip some Greek coffee while reading in a cafe, or have a mini photoshoot with the family.
 There are so many fun things to do in Paros.

 Contributed by Stephen| Follow him on A Backpacker’s Tale

-Rhodes is one of the most popular islands in Greece, and its southern resorts attract a lot of families, particularly Faliraki, Kolymbia, and Kalithea.
+Rhodes is one of the most popular islands in Greece for families.
+Its southern resorts attract a lot of families, particularly Faliraki, Kolymbia, and Kalithea.
 These are the main resort areas for families in Rhodes together with Ixia and Ialysos.
-Rhodes has plenty to offer for everyone, and a trip to this Greek island wouldn’t be complete without a visit to the Old Town, which is historical and goes back to Ancient times and the Medieval period.
+Rhodes has plenty to offer for everyone, and a trip to this Greek island wouldn’t be complete without a visit to the Old Town, which is historical and goes back to ancient times and the Medieval period.

 The old town is very well preserved with cobbled streets and buildings such as the Grandmaster’s palace still intact.